holcombddf/Protein-Design-Scripts/README.md

 Produces a scatterplot for two variables in a spreadsheet.
 Takes as arguments the spreadsheet (.csv) to read from, the name of the x-variable column header, and the name of the y-variable column header.

+## plotter.py
+Plots data in a CSV file.
+Takes as arguments a path to the CSV file containing the data to plot, and a boolean indicating whether or not the first row of the CSV file contains column headers.
+Change the part that says CHANGE THIS PART TO SUIT YOUR NEEDS.
+You may also need to change log_plot and poly_plot, specifically to change the dot size and line width.

 ## ad_hoc_scheduler.py (Untested)
 Creates threads for jobs (bash commands), limited to TLIM threads and total ~MLIM memory at a time.
 Uses a bounded semaphore for thread limiting, and lock for memory limiting.
 Can take as arguments an integer representing the thread limit, and a float representing the total memory limit (in GB).